 However they differ from classic stuffing because they contain grated Parmesan, eggs, and chopped spinach.

 - bread cubes

 While I generally promote and encourage from-scratch cooking, I make an exception for this recipe.
 Yes, I use packaged stovetop stuffing mix!

-You can crumble and dry out your own bread cubes but the stuffing mix has the perfect size of very small bread cubes.
+You can crumble and dry out your own bread cubes or white bread crumbs but the stuffing mix has the perfect size of very small bread cubes.
 If you can find them somewhere else, feel free to use them.

 It used to be that the seasoning would come in a separate package alongside the bread cubes.
 I would just toss it and season it myself.
 Now, the cubes are already seasoned so you may not even need to use salt, pepper, or poultry seasoning.

 Parmesan Cheese.
 So worth it to get the real deal and use a fine grater for best results.
 Again, if you only have the packaged stuff, use that in the recipe.